tracee/tracee/README.md

 All tracEE artifacts are (hopefully) OSGI compliant.

-## Contributing

-We welcome any kind of suggestions and pull requests.
-Please notice that TracEE is an integration framework and we will not support application specific features.
-We will rather try to enhance our api and empower you to tailor TracEE to your needs.

-### Setup a development environment
-TracEE is built using Maven (at least version 3.0.4).
-A simple import of the pom in your IDE should get you up and running:

-``mvn clean install``

-### Requirements
-The likelihood of a pull request being used rises with the following properties:

-- You have used a feature branch.
-- You have included a test that demonstrates the functionality added or fixed.
-- You adhered to the [code conventions](http://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html).

-### Contributions

-- (2013) Daniel Wegener (Holisticon AG)
-- (2013) Tobias Gindler (Holisticon AG)
-- (2014) Sven Bunge (Holisticon AG)

-## Sponsoring
-This project is sponsored and supported by [holisticon AG](http://www.holisticon.de/)

-## License
-This project is released under the revised [BSD License](LICENSE).

 # Integration manual

 ## The logging MDC

 The Mapped Diagnosis Context (MDC) is a logging concept that allows printing of contextual information in log messages without explicitly passing them them to each log statement.
 A MDC is bound to its executing thread (in fact they are backed by thread locals).